This page describes how we teach Scala at ScalaBridge; our pedadgogy. The curriculum page covers what we teach.

 After choosing topics the session runs as follows:

 Students taking the same topic gather together with the mentors who are teaching that topic.
 When meeting online this will be in a “breakout room”.

 The students working on the same topic break into smaller groups of 2 or 3 to work on the material for the topic, with regular feedback from the mentors.

 The entire topic group reforms to discuss the material and in particular any issues that came up.
 Mentors clarify the issues that arose.

 We now explain these steps in more detail.

 Group discussion takes place in small groups (usually 2 or 3).
 Ideally the groups are different each time so students have a chance to interact with many other students.
-In the groups the students discuss their answers to the questions, and work to extend or improve their answers as a result of the discussion.
+In the groups the students work through the material.
+This should be a collaborative process with plenty of discussion.
 Mentors are actively engaged in these discussions.
 The mentors aim to not give the students answers but give them prompts so they can discover the answers themselves.

 The discussion should take about one to one and half hours.